 ADVERTISING

-Mayor Benz and Head of Transport Wandrey are committed to integrated solutions for all road users
+Mayor Benz and Head of Transport Wandrey are focusing on integrated solutions for all road users

-Mayor Hanno Benz and Transport Minister Paul Georg Wandrey are advocating for constructive cooperation in the current transport debate.
-"We want to give fair consideration to all road users – from pedestrians and bike paths to public transport and private motorized vehicles," Benz said.
-"That's what we mean by mobility peace : long-term, balanced solutions for everyone."
+Mayor Hanno Benz and Head of Transportation Paul Georg Wandrey are advocating for constructive cooperation in the current transportation debate.
+"We want to fairly consider all road users – from pedestrians and cyclists to public transport and private motorized vehicles," said Benz.
+"That's what we mean by 'mobility peace ': long-term, balanced solutions for everyone."

 Both reject criticism that there has been too little progress in expanding cycling infrastructure.
-Numerous projects have been approved and are in various stages of implementation – including plans for Hügelstrasse, Dieburger Strasse, and the SQUADA ("Dutch Intersection") project.
-Delays are partly related to the budget situation or coordination with parallel construction projects.
+Numerous projects have been approved and are at various stages of implementation – including plans for Hügelstraße, Dieburger Straße, and the SQUADA project ("Dutch Crossing").
+Delays are partly due to the budget situation or to coordination with parallel construction projects.

-"The 4×4 action plan is being consistently implemented," emphasizes Wandrey.
-"However, we need to plan soundly and finance sustainably – even if that means postponing projects like the cycle path on Alexanderstraße or the connection to Roßdorf."
+“The 4x4 action plan will be implemented consistently,” Wandrey emphasizes.
+“However, we must plan soundly and finance sustainably – even if that means postponing projects like the cycle path on Alexanderstrasse or the connection to Roßdorf.”

-For Benz and Wandrey, transport policy includes investing equally in cycle paths, public transport, and car traffic.
-"Just because developments don't fully align with the ideas of individual interest groups doesn't mean 'nothing is happening.'
-Promoting cycling is an important component of integrated transport planning," they both say.
+Benz and Wandrey believe that transport policy should invest equally in cycle paths, public transport, and car traffic.
+"Just because developments don't align in every respect with the ideas of individual interest groups doesn't mean that 'nothing is happening.'
+Promoting cycling is an important component of integrated transport planning," they both stated.

-Short-term priorities include the renovation of Pankratiusstraße, the upgrading of Jägertorstraße, and the completion of cycle paths in the Ludwigshöhviertel district.
-In parallel, the new transport development plan "Future Plan for Mobility Peace," .
-It incorporates all modes of transport and is intended to make Darmstadt future-proof in the long term.
+Short-term priorities include the renovation of Pankratiusstraße, the upgrading of Jägertorstraße, and the completion of the cycle paths in the Ludwigshöhe district.
+Simultaneously, the new transport development plan, "Future Plan Mobility Peace," , which considers all modes of transport and aims to position Darmstadt for long-term sustainability.

 (Darmstadt - Red/PSD/HO)